oracle/rwloadsim/rwl/doc/MULTI.md

 the input files to the call with -P; only a declaration of the results database is needed.

-The actual contents of the file created by run with the -P option is a short text string in the format NNN:SSSSSSSS.MMM, where NNN is the runnumber, SSSSSSSS.MMM is a double number representing the number of seconds (with millisecond resolution) since an epoch, which will correspond to the control loop start time in the threads of all rwloadsim processes using the same R/M option.
+In the current version of rwloadsim, the actual contents of the file created by run with the -P option is a short text string in the format NNN:SSSSSSSS.MMM, where NNN is the runnumber, SSSSSSSS.MMM is a double number representing the number of seconds (with millisecond resolution) since an epoch, which will correspond to the control loop start time in the threads of all rwloadsim processes using the same -R or -M option.
 This interpretation may change in the future, so it should not be relied upon, however the text string output to the -P file argument is guaranteed to have no white-space.